 - The figures in Sanchi despite being small in dimension are very naturalistic.

-- There are guardian images on sculptors and salabhanjika sculptures are remarkable in their volume (salabhanjika are sculpture of ladies holding the branch of a tree/plate etc).
+- There are guardian images on sculptors and salabhanjika sculptures are remarkable in their volume (salabhanjika are sculptures of ladies holding the branch of a tree/plate etc.).

 - Each torana consists of two vertical pillars and three horizontal bars on the top.